-Pseudoexfoliation syndrome (PEX) is an agerelated systemic disorder characterized by the presence of fibrillar material that targets all ocular tissue such as lens and iris pigment epithelium, lens capsule, ciliary body, zonules, corneal endothelium, and iris, but it also involves organs other than the eye [1, 2].
-Whitish dusty deposits (fibrillary residue) can be observed on the anterior lens capsule, pupillary margin, corneal endothelium, along Schwalbe's line and trabecular meshwork, on the zonules, and vitreous body.
-Although understanding of this disease has increased considerably, the exact etiology and the structure of the pseudoexfoliative material is still unknown.
+Pseudoexfoliation syndrome (PEX) is an age-related systemic disorder characterized by the presence of fibrillar material that targets all ocular tissue such as lens and iris pigment epithelium, lens capsule, ciliary body, zonules, corneal endothelium and iris but also involving organs other than the eye [1,2].
+Whitish dusty deposits (fibrillary residue) can be observed on the anterior lens capsule, pupillary margin, corneal endothelium, along Schwalbe's line and trabecular meshwork, on the zonules and vitreous body.
+Although the understanding of this disease has increased considerably, the exact etiology and the structure of the pseudoexfoliative material is still unknown.
 [3].
-It may be a generalized disorder involving abnormal production or turnover of extracellular matrix in the basement membrane [1, 3].
-Patients with PEX demonstrated significantly higher zinc and copper levels in aqueous humor; higher copper content in lenses, as well as higher levels of iron and copper in serum were significantly increased in PEX group compared to cataract patients without PEX [4].
-There are some reports indicating that infrared radiation contributes to capsular delamination [5].
+It may a generalized disorder involving abnormal production or turnover of extracellular matrix in the basement membrane [1,3].
+Patients with PEX demonstrated significantly higher zinc and copper levels in aqueous humor, the higher copper content of lenses as well as higher levels of iron and copper in serum were significantly increased in PEX group compared to cataract patients without PEX [4].
+There are some reports indicated that infrared radiation contributed capsular delamination [5].

 It has been believed for many years that cataract surgery in patients with PEX carries an increased risk of intraoperative and postoperative complications, thus requiring additional caution and presenting a challenge to the surgeon, especially when extracapsular cataract surgery was performed [6].
-Some authors reported a lower rate of intraoperative and postoperative complications when comparing outcome of a modern phacoemulsification with the extracapsular cataract extraction technique [7, 8]
+Some authors reported a lower rate of intraoperative and postoperative complications when compared outcome of modern phacoemulsification with the extracapsular cataract extraction technique [7,8].

-As phacoemulsification surgical technique using ultrasound technology has been the most commonly performed cataract procedure in recent years, the results of this method in patients with PEX have been the subject of many studies.
+As phacoemulsification surgical technique using ultrasound technology has been the most commonly performed cataract procedure in recent years, the results of this method in patients with PXF have been the subject of many studies.
 The reports of authors on the incidence of intraoperative and postoperative complications in the eyes with PEX are rather controversial.
-A few studies that analyzed the results after phacoemulsification cataract surgery indicate that during the surgery certain problems occur due to poorly dilated pupils, weak zonulae, and fragile anterior lens capsule, resulting in
+A few studies that analyzed the results after phacoemulsification cataract surgery indicate that during the surgery certain problems occur due to poorly dilated pupils, weak zonulae, and fragile anterior lens capsule, resulting in increased percentage of complications in these eyes [8-10].
+A few recent studies show that phacoemulsification cataract surgery in patients with PXF is a more complicated surgery compared to cataract surgery in a non-PEX eye, but if performed by an experienced surgeon it does not present a significantly higher risk for the patients [11,12].